-Writing Your Psychology Personal StatementWatch
+Writing Your Psychology Personal StatementWatch this thread

 Some of the advice here will be mirrored in the general PS writing guidance as well, particularly in the extra curricular section and the style advice.